bortolatto/dn-log-analysis/README.md

 # Overview

-This tool is intended to analyze logs in an specific format and to extract several pieces of information from it, for instance how many events have occurred and the timestamps that it happened.
+This tool aims to analyze logs with an specific format and to extract several pieces of information from it, such as how many events have occurred and the timestamps that it happened.
 For testing purposes, please download file from http://debreuck.neirynck.com/opdracht/server.zip.

 # Pre requisites